This page may contain compensated links. For more information read our disclaimer here.

 The St. John reef bay trail is an amazing experience for the experienced trekker and a novel one for the amateur.
 You can add this to your itinerary when visiting the Virgin Island National Park or create a Virgin Islands trip around this hike.
 There are multiple options available for varied hiking needs and hence the trek becomes accessible and doable for all levels of hikers.

 Hi!
-I’m Kristin, a lover of everything tropical.
-Along with my family, I spend as much time as possible searching for the best beaches, snorkeling, hiking, and fun in the sun!
+We’re Kristin & Andrew, lovers of everything tropical.
+We spend as much time as possible searching for the best beaches, snorkeling, hiking, and fun in the sun!